Arc676/WikiSort/README.md

 ## Available Sorting Algorithms

-This table provides links to the Wikipedia pages regarding each sorting algorithm as well as the time complexity of the algorithm.
+These tables list the implemented sorting algorithms and provide their time complexities and links to their corresponding Wikipedia pages.

 When two cases have the same time complexity, this is indicated with `=[case]`.